FAQs - English - IVIG

 Q1.
 What is the Medicare Intravenous Immune Globulin (IVIG) Demonstration?

 A2.
 The "Medicare IVIG Access and Strengthening Medicare and Repaying Taxpayers Act of 2012" established a three year demonstration to evaluate the benefits of providing payment for items and services needed for the in-home administration of intravenous immune globulin (IVIG) for the treatment of Primary Immune Deficiency Disease (PIDD).
+Since then the demonstration has been extended per legislation and currently is scheduled to end on December 31, 2023 or when enrollment and spending limits are met.
 For more information about the demonstration, please see the CMS demonstration website at https://innovation.cms.gov/initiatives/IVIG/

 In addition, please visit the IVIG Demonstration website.

 Q2.
 Is this already a Medicare benefit or a new benefit under Medicare?

 A2.
 No. This is a not a regular or a new Medicare benefit.
 It is a special demonstration.
 Both the number of beneficiaries, money paid for demonstration services and administration of the program, as well as the duration of the demonstration are limited by law.
 In order to participate in this demonstration, a beneficiary must complete and submit a special demonstration application.
 Submission of an application is not a guarantee that a beneficiary will be selected to participate in the demonstration.

 Q3.
 Why is Medicare doing the IVIG Demonstration?

 A3.
 This demonstration was mandated by Congress under the "Medicare IVIG Access and Strengthening Medicare and Repaying Taxpayers Act of 2012."

 Q4.
 What exactly is covered under the Medicare IVIG Demonstration?